ergorion/tfswinlib/README.rst

 ::

+	query = """SELECT [System.Id], [System.State] FROM WorkItems WHERE [System.WorkItemType] = 'Code Review Request'"""
+	workItems = tfs.get_list_of_work_items(query)

     # let's assume you have a code review request in variable crr:
+    crr = workItems[0]
     requester = crr.CreatedBy
     state = crr.State
  	shelveset = crr.Fields['Associated Context'].Value
     codeState = crr.Fields['Closed Status Code'].Value
+    # it seems that the field names tend to change; so, maybe you need to play around a bit:
+    criteria = crr.Fields['Acceptance Criteria'].Value
+    # if you do not know the names, this code snippet might help you:
+    print (sorted([field.Name for field in crr.Fields]))
     # you can then find the Code Review Responses via the links:
     for link in crr.Links:
         print (link.LinkTypeEnd.Name, link.RelatedWorkItemId)
-    # when you follow those links, you can find out e.g. the closed status of
+    # when you follow those links, you can find out e.g. the type of
-    # the code review responses:
+    # the link and continue appropriately:
     response = tfs.get_code_review(link.RelatedWorkItemId)
-    print (response.Fields['Closed Status'].Value)
+    print (response.Type.Name)

 Change Sets
 -----------

-For changesets, there are two functions available:
+For change sets, there are two functions available:

 ::